 Black Friday: Can We Ethically Participate in a Consumer Holiday?

-Many refer to the season between November and January, during which many cultural and national holidays are celebrated, as “the holidays.”
+The season between November and January, referred to by many as “the holidays,” holds many cultural and national holiday celebrations.
 Despite every holiday-themed movie reminding us that this season is about love and family, the U.S. holiday season is also known to be the busiest shopping season of the year.
 This consumer-fest kicks off with the arrival of Black Friday near the end of November.

 At its core, Black Friday goes against everything we believe in at Sustainable Baddie.
 The event promotes overconsumption, reckless spending, and irresponsible production by brands and companies.
 Every year, this event of frenzied consumerism generates over 5 billion pounds of waste.
 In the past, Amazon workers have staged strikes over the low pay and unethical work hours demanded by the influx of orders on Black Friday and Cyber Monday.